-Performance Measures (KPIs)
+What Are Performance Measures (KPIs)?

 For each objective on the strategy map, at least one measure or Key Performance Indicator (KPI) will be identified and tracked over time.
 KPIs indicate progress toward a desirable outcome.
 Strategic KPIs monitor the implementation and effectiveness of an organization’s strategies, determine the gap between actual and targeted performance and determine organization effectiveness and operational efficiency.